tonyx/Sharpino/README.md

 It is an example of a library for managing todos with tags and categories.
 There are two versions in the sense of two different configurations concerning the distribution of the models (collection of entities) between the contexts.
 There is a strategy to test the migration between versions (contexts refactoring) that is described in the code (See: [AppVersions.fs](Sharpino.Sample/AppVersions.fs) and [MultiVersionsTests.fs](Sharpino.Sample.Test/MultiVersionsTests.fs) )
 .

+One way to write any application is to include the library from nuget and then write your own:
+- aggregates and contexts
+- events and commands
+- api layer.
+- testing

+Any example follows the same pattern.

+It could be convenient to write the api layer so that it can refer to any eventstore (Postgres, or  in-memory) and an actual event broker (Kafka) or a neutral ("doNothing") event broker.
+There are some facilities in test to run them in a parametrized way respect to the actual instance of the api layer (with the actual db based eventstore or just the in-memory for example).

+Warning: some examples refers to previous version of the library as in the nuget repository.
+Check the .fsproj to make sure if you want to use them as a blueprint for your experiments/applications aligned with the latest version of the library.

 -  __contexts__ (e.g. [TodosContext](Sharpino.Sample/Domain/Todos/Context.fs)) controls a partition of the collection of the entities and provides members to handle them.